jeyries/jeyries.github.io/_posts/2016-04-01-asynchronous-image-loading-part-1a-objective-c.md

 # DZRImageManager.h

 The header is pretty simple.
-We hide all the internal of this class and there is only 2 methods.
+We hide all the internal of this class and there is only 2 public methods.

 - `sharedInstance`: This property return the shared instance of this singleton.
 - `fetch`: this method returns the result of fetching the image at the provided url